startupjs/startupjs/README.md

     npx startupjs init myapp
     ```

-2. Go into the newly created folder and start the web application with:
+2. Go into the created project folder and start the web application with:

     ```
     yarn start